Ins1ne/markdown-cv/index.md

 `Aug 2009 - Oct 2011 · 2 yrs 3 mos`
 __Cooper-design__

-Built and maintained high-performance websites using PHP frameworks such as Yii and Zend, while also designing efficient web scraping tools to extract and process data.
+Built and maintained high-performance websites using PHP frameworks such as Yii and Zend, <br>

-## Technical skills

-Development: Python, PHP, MySQL, PostgreSQL, Redis, Docker, Git, Linux, HTML, CSS, JS, Nginx, MongoDB, Celery, AsyncIO

-Frameworks: Django, Flask, Tornado
+while also designing efficient web scraping tools to extract and process data.

 ## Education